Alden, Norway

 Alden is an island in Askvoll Municipality in Vestland County, Norway.
 The 3.4 km2 island lies off the mainland coast of the Sunnfjord region.
 The island sits a few kilometers west of the mouth of the Dalsfjorden, 2 km to the east of the Værlandet islands and about 5 km west of the island of Atløyna.
 The residents of the island live on the southern shore of the island.
 The only access to the island is by boat.
 There are no regular ferries that stop at the island.
-The nearest ferry stop is on Værlandet island, about 2.2 km to the southwest.
-The ferry at Værlandet travels to the village of Askvoll about 20 km to the east.
+The nearest ferry stop is on Værøyna, the main island in the Værlandet group, about 2.2 km to the southwest.
+The ferry from Værlandet travels to the mainland village of Askvoll about 20 km to the east.

 The island is most notable for its 460 m tall mountain called Norskehesten.
 The mountain dominates the island, giving it very steep coastlines.
 The only habitable area is on a small flat coastal area on the southern shore.
 The towering mountain is a familiar landmark to the fishermen who have sailed the local waters for centuries.